What is the junk collection for?

 The time limits for junk on the verge were introduced due to concerns over safety, scavengers spreading junk and littering.
 This has reduced the impact of the junk collection on the community.

 Junk collections are closely monitored and junk placed out on the verge prior to the designated date will incur a litter infringement of $200.
+City Officers also identify incorrect items and may tag these and leave a notice for removal.

 Are there any items that will not be collected?